mattlovaglio/mattlovaglio.github.io/_posts/2015-03-27-moving-from-wordpress.md

 This particular blog is built with [Jekyll](http://jekyllrb.com), [Poole](http://getpoole.com) and hosted on [GitHub Pages](https://pages.github.com).
 I've altered a few things, but for the most part it's "themed", much like a WordPress theme but not nearly as restricting.
 The theme that's being used is called [Lanyon](https://github.com/poole/lanyon), which is actually an official theme built by the maker of Poole, [@mdo](http://markdotto.com).
 He also happens to be the dude that made [Bootstrap](http://getbootstrap.com).

-As for the back end of things, posts are written in Markdown.
+As for the back end of things, posts are written in [Markdown](http://daringfireball.net/projects/markdown/syntax).
 And there is essentially no GUI.
 For someone used to a GUI back end, it might seem a bit involved.
-Learning how to use Jekyll requires some lite terminal usage, learning aspects about the liquid templating language, Markdown and a base knowledge of HTML & CSS.
+Learning how to use Jekyll requires some lite terminal usage, learning aspects about the [Liquid](https://github.com/Shopify/liquid) templating language, Markdown and a base knowledge of HTML & CSS.
 But if you can get past that (it's not difficult, trust me), you will be pleasantly surprised by what you can do.

 Also, if you're worried about any tools that you'll need to purchase, you really just need a decent text editor.
 I recommend GitHub's [Atom Text Editor](https://atom.io).
-Other than that, you'll use the terminal (or Windows equivalent), git, the GitHub app (Mac and Windows) and a browser.
+Other than that, you'll use the terminal (or Windows equivalent), [Git](http://git-scm.com), the GitHub app ([Mac](https://mac.github.com) or [Windows](https://windows.github.com)) and a browser.
 All of which are in fact, free.

 I'll probably write some articles on this in the near future.